matthias-reis/carda-gatsby/content/articles/2023/06/jegong-on-their-new-album-the-complex-inbetween.md

 excerpt: Dahm Majuri Cipolla, drummer with Mono (Japan) and Watter founded JeGong together with Reto Mäder from Sum Of R and Ural Umbo.
 Their debut album, "I", already caused quite a stir via The Ocean's label Pelagic Records.
-  The new album "The Complex Inbetween" will be released on 9 June.
+  The new album "The Complex Inbetween" will be released on June 9th.
 Now I had the chance to talk to them in person.
 image: https://storage.googleapis.com/cardamonchai-media/2023-06-08/jegong-bw-pelagic-jpg-imagine-080808_1f1f1f_1024_768/640.webp
 ogImage: https://storage.googleapis.com/cardamonchai-media/2023-06-08/jegong-og-jpg-imagine-080808_2d3430_1200_628/640.webp